HMazharHameed/GismaTeaching/2024 - Q4/B103/Week 1 -- Introduction to Databases/task.md

 **Objective:** Understand the fundamental differences between file systems and database systems and why databases are generally preferred for managing large datasets.

-**Instructions:**
-1. Research the differences between file systems and database systems.
-2. Create a comparison report in a text file.
-3. Upload your completed report to this folder.